viresh-ratnakar/exolve/README.md

 - Print questions.
 When the crossword includes questions, a checkbox is shown to let you decide whether to include them in the printing (the option is ignored when printing in wysiwig mode).
+- Page break before clues.
+If you select this option, then the grid gets printed on the first page (as does any preamble or revealed explanations), while the clues get printed on a separate page.
+- Preamble below grid.
+Set this option to print the preamble below the grid rather than above it.
+- Include QR code.
+Use this option to include a QR code.
+The QR code will use the URL of the current web page, but you can override that, and you can also override the call to action, which defaults to "Solve online".
+  The QR code is printed to the right of the preamble.
+The last three settings work well together.

 Additionally, from this panel, you have three buttons for printing: